 Economists generally agree that individuals accumulate resources during their working years that they will draw upon to support themselves in retirement.
 The accumulated resources consist of credits under Social Security, accrued benefits under employer-sponsored defined benefit plans, accumulations in defined contribution plans, housing wealth, and financial assets.
 Wealth in the form of Social Security and defined benefit plan accruals are automatically drawn down in retirement since they are paid out in the form of monthly benefits and generally consumed.
-Since, for most of the population, pension promises constitute the bulk of total wealth at retirement, this drawing down of pension wealth means that savings behavior of most of the elderly more or less conforms to the theory that individuals smooth their consumption over their lifetime.
+Since, for most of the population, pension promises constitute the bulk of total wealth at retirement, this drawing down of pension wealth means that savings behavior of most of the elderly more or less tribution plans, explanations for this bena explanations for this behavior.
+Some (for example, Bernheim 1991) contend that these elderly households hold life insurance to offset excessive annuitization through Social Security, so that they will have assets to bequeath to their children or other beneficiaries.
+Others suggest several alternative hypotheses for the large fraction of elderly households that own life insurance (Brown 1999).
+These include simple inertia in that many of the policies have been held for decades, an effort to